one-for-all/RoboND-DeepLearning-Project/writeup.md

 ![Neural Network Diagram][network]

 * The 3 encoder block has `depth` of 32, 64 and 128 respectively, to extract features successively.
-* The 1x1 convolution of `depth` 128 with batch normalization and dropout is used to extract features from encoder, while reducing depth and preserving spatial information.
+* The 1x1 convolution of `depth` 128 with batch normalization and dropout is used to extract features from encoder, while preserving spatial information.
 * The first decoder block has no concatenation, and has `depth` of 128.
 * The second decoder block has concatenation with first encoder block, and has `depth` of 64.
 * The third decoder block has concatenation with input, and has `depth` of 32.
 * Lastly, the decoder is convoluted with `kernel size` 3 and activated by `softmax`, to give a layer of `depth` 3, which is the number of categories (background, other people, target people).

-*
+An image of the model generated using keras is attached below for completeness:

+![Model Image][model]

+To allow the network to generalize to situations, additional data were collected using the simulator for various scenarios.
+In the end, ~24,000 training images were used.

 #### 3. The write-up conveys the student's understanding of the parameters chosen for the the neural network.